-Backstage Tour of Young Real Art
+Backstage at Young Real Art

 Artists in the post

-When Tatiana Kucharova Foundation - The Beauty of help asked the Young Real Art for help with preparing anexhibition -Ladislav Machacek, The Painter with the White Cane -it was acceptedwith enthusiasm.
-The Beauty of Help Foundation focuses on helping seniors to lead dignified...
+When Tatiana Kucharova Foundation - Beauty of help askedYoung Real Art for help with preparing anexhibition Ladislav Machacek, Painter with the White Cane it was acceptedwith enthusiasm.
+The Beauty of Help Foundation focuses on helping seniors to lead dignified lives in the...